Greedy Williams

-Andraez Montrell "Greedy" Williams (born December 3, 1997) is an American football cornerback for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at LSU and was drafted by the Cleveland Browns in the second round of the 2019 NFL Draft.
+Andraez Montrell "Greedy" Williams (born December 3, 1997) is an American professional football cornerback.
+He played college football for the LSU Tigers and was selected by the Cleveland Browns in the second round of the 2019 NFL draft.

-High school career
+Early life

 At Calvary Baptist Academy, Williams was able to win consecutive state titles, with quarterback Shea Patterson.

 College career

 After redshirting his first year, Williams earned a starting spot after junior Kevin Toliver II was suspended.
 After Toliver came back from suspension, Williams kept his spot throughout the season.
-As a freshman, Williams led the SEC in interceptions and passes defended.
+As a freshman, Williams led the Southeastern Conference (SEC) in interceptions and passes defended.
 As a result, he was selected to the All-SEC first-team.
 He became only the second LSU freshman to make the All-SEC team since 1986 (the other being Brad Wing in 2011).
-On December 2, 2018, Williams announced that he would forgo his remaining two years of eligibility and declare for the 2019 NFL Draft.
+On December 2, 2018, Williams announced that he would forgo his remaining two years of eligibility and declare for the 2019 NFL draft.